tondji/tondji.github.io/menu/about.md

 For deep learning Tutorials, you can have a look at sample of my deep learning code that I did for my coursework during the first semester [here](https://github.com/tondji/tondji.github.io/tree/master/Deep-Learning-Codes)

 ## Reinforcement Learning Tutorials
-For deep learning Tutorials, you can have a look at sample of my reinforcement learning basic code that I did for Q-Learning Algorithm [here](Reinforcement-Learning/Reinforcement+Learning+-Intro-to-Q-Learning.html) or for more codes you can have a look at samples of some codes [here](https://github.com/tondji/tondji.github.io/tree/master/Reinforcement-Learning)
+For reinforcement learning Tutorials, you can have a look at sample of my reinforcement learning basic code that I did for Q-Learning Algorithm [here](Reinforcement-Learning/Reinforcement+Learning+-Intro-to-Q-Learning.html) or for more codes you can have a look at samples of some codes [here](https://github.com/tondji/tondji.github.io/tree/master/Reinforcement-Learning)

+## Kernel Methods for Machine Learning Tutorials
+This course covers basic concepts in machine learning in high dimension, and the importance of regularization.
+We study in detail high-dimensional linear models regularized by the Euclidean norm, including ridge regression, ridge logistic regression and support vector machines.
+We then show how positive definite kernels allows to transform these linear models into rich nonlinear models, usable even for non-vectorial data such as strings and graphs, and convenient for integrating heterogeneous data.
+For kernel methods Tutorials, you can have a look at sample of my code that I did for my coursework during the second semester [here](https://github.com/tondji/tondji.github.io/tree/master/Kernel-Method-for-ML-Codes)

+## Optimization for Machine Learning Tutorials
+Many estimation problems in statistical learning are formulated as optimization problems.
+These formulations allowed a separation between the analysis of the estimator's performance and the development of problem-solving algorithms.
+Faced with large volumes of data, such separation is no longer effective and analysis must combine statistics and optimization.
+In this course, the classic statistical results on M-estimation and convex optimization will be presented in a unified way, showing the links between statistics and optimization.
+Emphasis will be placed on non-asymptotic analysis of stochastic approximation and stochastic gradient.

+Attention, the purpose of this course is to understand how algorithms are analyzed and will therefore be more accessible on the evidence.
+For optimization Tutorials, you can have a look at sample of my code that I did for my coursework during the second semester [here](https://github.com/tondji/tondji.github.io/tree/master/Optimization-for-Machine-Learning-Codes)

+## Probabilistic Graphical Models Tutorials
+ This course provides a unifying introduction to probabilistic modelling through the framework of graphical models, together with their associated learning and inference algorithms.
+For  Probabilistic Graphical Models Tutorials, you can have a look at sample of my code that I did for my coursework during the second semester [here](https://github.com/tondji/tondji.github.io/tree/master/Probabilistic-Graphical-Models-Codes)

 For additional information please check: